liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 # General migration performance guidance

 > [!IMPORTANT]
 > Many Microsoft SharePoint and Microsoft OneDrive customers run business-critical applications against the service that run in the background.
-These include content migration, data loss prevention (DLP), and backup solutions.
+These applications include content migration, data loss prevention (DLP), and backup solutions.
 >
 >We implemented tighter throttling limits on background apps (migration, DLP and backup solutions) during weekday daytime hours.
 You should expect that these apps achieve very limited throughput during these times.
 However, **during evening and weekend hours** for the region, the service is ready to process a significantly higher volume of requests from background apps.
 >